The Fox Terrier Poodle Mix, or Foodle, is a cross between either a Smooth Fox Terrier or a Wire Fox Terrier and a Toy Poodle.

 Origin of the Toy Poodle

-The tiny Toy Poodle is a descendant of the German Standard Poodle, who was originally bred as a duck hunting dog nearly 400 years ago.
+The tiny Toy Poodle is a descendant of the German Standard Poodle, that was originally bred as a duck hunting dog nearly 400 years ago.

-Despite being incorrectly referred to as a “French Poodle,” the Poodle breed did not become famous in France until after his working days, where his fancy Pompons, which were cut to protect him as he swam through frigid waters after his prey, became a fashion statement amongst nobles.
+Despite being incorrectly referred to as a “French Poodle,” the Poodle breed did not become famous in France until after their working days.
+Their fancy Pompons, which were cut to protect them as they swam through frigid waters after prey, became a fashion statement among nobles.

-Highly intelligent and very showy, this entertaining breed also excelled in circus life as well as strutting his stuff in street performances!
+Highly intelligent and very showy, this entertaining breed also excelled in circus life, as well as strutting their stuff in street performances.